On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$: Preliminaries

 \end{theorem}

 The \textit{medial lattice} $(\Z^2)^{\diamond}$ is the graph with the centers of edges of $\Z^2$ as vertex set, and edges connecting nearest vertices.
 This lattice is a rotated and rescaled version of $\Z^2$.
 The vertices and edges of $(\Z^2)^{\diamond}$ are called medial-vertices and medial-edges.
 We identify the faces of $(\Z^2)^{\diamond}$ with the vertices of $\Z^2$ and $(\Z^2)^*$.
 A face of $(\Z^2)^{\diamond}$ is said to be black if it corresponds to a vertex of $\Z^2$ and white if it corresponds to a vertex of $(\Z^2)^*$.
-See more detail and figures in \cite[Section~3]{CDParafermionic}.
+See more detail and figures in \cite[Section~3]{DCParafermionic}.

 Fix a Dobrushin domain $(\Omega; a, b)$ and consider a configuration $\omega$ together with its dual-configuration $\omega^*$.
-The Dobrushin boundary condition is given by taking edges of $\partial_{ba}$ to be open and the dual-edges of $\partial_{ab}^*$ to be dual-open.
+The \textit{Dobrushin boundary condition} is given by taking edges of $\partial_{ba}$ to be open and the dual-edges of $\partial_{ab}^*$ to be dual-open; in this case, we also say that the boundary condition along $\partial_{ba}$ is wired and the boundary condition along $\partial_{ab}$ is free.
 Through every vertex of $\Omega^{\diamond}$, there passes either an open edge of $\Omega$ or a dual open edge of $\Omega^*$.
 Draw self-avoiding loops on $\Omega^{\diamond}$ as follows: a loop arriving at a vertex of the medial lattice always makes a $\pm\pi/2$ turn so as not to cross the open or dual open edges through this vertex.
 The loop representation contains loops together with a self-avoiding path going from $a^{\diamond}$ to $b^{\diamond}$, see Fig.~\ref{fig::fkinterface_Dobrushin}.
 This curve is called the \textit{exploration path} in $\Omega^{\diamond}$ from $a^{\diamond}$ to $b^{\diamond}$.
 For $\delta>0$, we consider the rescaled square lattice $\delta\Z^2$.
 The definitions of dual and medial Dobrushin domains extend to this context.